A view of Berlin — its cycles of destruction and renewal and the evolution of its food scene — through the lens of a one-night gastro tour.

 Although we were already full, we couldn’t resist the stewed pork, fall-off-the-bone tender.
 The stew and aroma hints at real Vietnamese flavors: star anise, maybe even some allspice, topped with fresh coriander and shredded green onions.
 The codfish was also spot on – fried lightly so the outside featured a thin crust to protect the tender fish inside.

 Chen Che: If you are looking for real Vietnamese food in Berlin, this ought to be one of your first stops.
 The décor is also fun and beautifully thought out.
 Try going for lunch to take advantage of the daily taster menu option.
+In the summer months there is a nice outdoor seating area in the back garden.
 Address: Rosenthaler Str.
 13, Mitte

 Weinbar Rutz: A Food Temple